 The whole tour from Nuremberg-Erlenstegen to Heiligenstadt (and retour) via Erlangen, Forchheim and Ebermannstadt took me around nine hours, excluding breaks.

 The terrain is plane for the most part, so I had only trouble with the distance itself that summed up to more than one hundred kilometers in the end (what was for me a pretty good performance as I was using my MTB).

-In Heiligenstadt you can visit one of the countless castles (beside the many castle ruins), and a very splendid one.
+In Heiligenstadt you can visit one of the countless castles (beside the many castle ruins around), and a very splendid one it is.

 It is owned by the Stauffenberg family with its famous son Claus Schenk Graf von Stauffenberg, a leading figure of the German Widerstand in the 2nd World War.

 He attempted to assassinate the dictator Adolf Hitler in July 1944 (Unternehmen Walküre) without success and was shot in the aftermath by a firing squad, along with several other members of his military resistance group.

-In an era of global pandemics, vacation in local (domestic), quiet and not so easily accessible destinations like the Franconian Switzerland might be the future and will replace the so far predominant urban tourism with low-cost carriers or beach holiday in south-east Asia.
+In an era of global pandemics, vacation in local (domestic), quiet and not so easily accessible destinations like the Franconian Switzerland might be the future and may replace the so far predominant urban tourism or beach holidays in far-away locations.